eopf-toolkit/eopf-tooling-guide/docs/tutorials/stac_zarr/R/eopf_zarr.md

 ## Sentinel-2

+TODO -\> explained other missions, should we explain this mission?

 EOPF Zarr Assets include quicklook RGB composites, which are readily viewable representations of the satellite image.
 We will open the 10-metre resolution quicklook and visualise it.
 This is available as an